-Vacation benefits with pay are available to eligible employees to provide opportunities for rest, relaxation, and personal pursuits.
-Eligible employees may also utilize vacation benefits to cover for any missed time due to an emergency closing.
+Paid time off (PTO) benefits with pay are available to eligible employees to provide opportunities for rest, relaxation, illness, and personal pursuits.
+Eligible employees may also utilize PTO benefits to cover for any missed time due to an emergency closing.
 Refer to Policy #510 - Emergency Closings/Inclement Weather for additional information.

-Employees in the following employment classification(s) are eligible to earn and use vacation benefits as described in this policy:
+Employees in the following employment classification(s) are eligible to earn and use PTO benefits as described in this policy:

-The amount of paid vacation benefits an eligible regular full-time employee receives each year increases with the length of their employment as shown in the following schedule:
+The amount of paid PTO benefits an eligible regular full-time employee receives each year increases with the length of their employment as shown in the following schedule: